Day 1: Arrive in Urumqi (China)

 Day 5: Urumqi – Kashgar (China) [B,L,D]

-Today after breakfast at hotel, we’ll transfer to airport for morning flight to Kashgar.
+After breakfast at hotel, we’ll transfer to airport for morning flight to Kashgar.
 Upon arrival we’ll start sightseeing with visit to colorful unique chaotic Great Sunday Bazaar where you will see numerous sections of silk, cotton, knives, hats, pots, pans, fresh vegetables, fruits, carpets, and jewelry.
-After lunch at the local restaurants we’ll continue sightseeing with visit the largest mosque in China Idkah Mosque, built in 1442, Apak Khoja’s Tomb, the holiest place in Xinjiang for Sufis built in 1640 and the old part of town.
+After lunch at a local restaurant, we’ll continue sightseeing with a visit to the largest mosque in China, Idkah Mosque, built in 1442, Apak Khoja’s Tomb, the holiest place in Xinjiang for Sufis built in 1640 and the old part of town.
 We’ll have dinner at the local restaurant and overnight in Kashgar.

 Day 6: Kashgar – Urumqi – Almaty (China/Kazakhstan) [B,L,D]

 After breakfast at hotel, we’ll start the day with excursion to Mor Stupa which is the remain of the big Buddhist Temple and then visit Atush Village 20 miles away.
-Then have lunch and soon transfer to the airport for afternoon flight to Urumqi.
+After lunch we depart to the airport for afternoon flight to Urumqi.
 On arrival, connecting flight to Almaty.
 Upon arrival to Almaty Airport, we will meet you, transfer you to hotel to check in.
 Overnight in Almaty.

 Day 7: Almaty (Kazakhstan) [B,L,D]

-Breakfast at hotel.
-A full day sightseeing in Almaty: visit Panfilov Park, Zenkov (wooden constructed) Cathedral, St. Nicholas Cathedral, National Musical Instruments Museum, Central State Museum, Almaty’s Green Bazaar,a panoramic view from Kok Tobe.
+After breakfast, a full day of sightseeing in Almaty: visit Panfilov Park, Zenkov (wooden constructed) Cathedral, St. Nicholas Cathedral, National Musical Instruments Museum, Central State Museum, Almaty’s Green Bazaar,a panoramic view from Kok Tobe.
 Return to hotel for overnight in Almaty.

 Day 8: Almaty – Bishkek (Kazakhstan/Kyrgyzstan) [B,L,D]